Corporate Governance Statement

 Amendments to the Articles of Association are made by resolution of the Annual Shareholders’ Meeting.
 Unless prescribed otherwise by the German Stock Corporation Act, resolutions are passed pursuant to Art.
 17 (2) of the Articles of Association by simple majority of the votes cast and – if a majority of the capital represented when passing a resolution is required – by simple majority of the share capital represented when the resolution is passed.
 Pursuant to Art.
 20 of the Articles of Association, the Supervisory Board is authorized to make amendments to the Articles of Association that only affect the wording.

 Authorization of the Managing Board to increase share capital with the option of excluding subscription rights

 The Management Board of HUGO BOSS AG may with the Supervisory Board’s consent increase the share capital by up to EUR 35,200,000.00 on or before May 12, 2019 by issuing up to 35,200,000 new registered shares on a cash and/or non-cash basis once or repeatedly (Authorized Capital).
 In general, shareholders have a subscription right.

-The service contract with one of the members of the Managing Board also contains a clause under which, in the event of a change of control (acquisition of more than 30% of the voting rights in HUGO BOSS AG), the contracting partners are granted under certain circumstances an additional termination right and, if the service agreement is indeed terminated, the member of the Managing Board has to be compensated.
-The Company has not entered into any other compensation arrangements with the other members of the Managing Board or employees in the event of a takeover bid.
+The service agreements of the members of the Managing Board contain a clause under which, in the event of a “change of control” (acquisition of more than 30% of the voting rights in HUGO BOSS AG), the contracting partners are granted under certain circumstances an additional termination right and, if the service agreement is indeed terminated, the member of the Managing Board has to be compensated.
+The Company has not entered into any other compensation arrangements with the other members of the Managing Board or with employees in the event of a takeover bid.